harmonylang/harmonylang.github.io/docs/guides/installation.md

 ## Requirements

-Harmony requires both [Python 3](https://www.python.org/downloads/) and the [GCC](https://gcc.gnu.org/) compiler.
+The Harmony compiler requires both [Python 3](https://www.python.org/downloads/) and the [GCC](https://gcc.gnu.org/) compiler.
 Both must be on your PATH environment variable for Harmony to function.

+> The Harmony team also offers remote compilation and analysis solutions that do not require any downloads.
+Try out the online IDE here: [https://harmony.cs.cornell.edu/ide/](https://harmony.cs.cornell.edu/ide/)

 ### MacOS and Linux